 If you consider the problem of nine dots in a grid and ask how do you join them all by drawing no more than four absolutely straight lines?
 If you think outside the box, as demonstrated in the diagram, it’s pretty obvious what to do.

 As long as you go outside the box, you’re able to get all 9 dots.
 It’s a fun and challenging problem if you’ve never seen it before.Thinking outside the box helps you become a good problem solver.
 Click To Tweet

 People may be endowed unequally with confidence, creativity, and power of concentration, but all of these are trainable skills.
-It’s possible to practice them and improve them, but in order to do so, you will need to see lots of creativity in action and you need lots of open-ended opportunity to experiment.
+It’s possible to practice them and improve them, but to do so, you will need to see lots of creativity in action and you need lots of open-ended opportunities to experiment.